 |“Helen”||11,27||11,40||-13 sec (-2%)|

 Participants in action

-Interesting about lactic acid
+Interesting about lactic acid and better recovery

 The levels of lactic acid varied quite a bit amongst the participants.
 On averageit was 11% lower during nasal breathing (12.8 mmol/L compared to 14.1 mmol/L).
 But it is the high levels of lactate that I find most interesting.
 Martin Söderberg, Elite Athlete Coordinator at Bleking Institure of Technology, was responsible for the measurements.
 Martin says:

 – I have measured the lactate levels on over 500 people and have never, neither before or after the nose breathing study, come across anyone with blood lactate levels above 20 mmol/liter.
 In this study, two out of nine, had above 20 mmol – 20,3 and 21,5 respectively.

 This result is very interesting since most elite athletes can only tolerate 14-16 mmol/L. I would like to see more studies investigating if there is a connection between high levels of carbon dioxide and increased lactate tolerance.

 White Blood cell Count was 24% lower during nasal breathing, which indicates that the immune system was not as stressed.
 White blood cells (WBC) are normally an indicator of the amount of inflammation in the body where high WBC levels point to high levels of inflammation.

 The lower level of white blood cells could thereby serve as an explanation of the common recurring feedback of less muscle soreness after physical activity with nasal breathing.